 Did you know certain medications can interact with everyday food and drink?
-We asked Pharmacy Manager Adam Porath how to take these important medications safely.
+We asked VP of Pharmacy Services Adam Porath how to take these important medications safely.

 One in five Americans between the ages of 40 and 75 are currently taking a statin drug to reduce their cholesterol level or to prevent atherosclerosis (hardening of the arteries).
 Many others also take anticoagulants (blood thinners) to prevent blood clots from forming, which can increase the risk of stroke.
-Adam Porath, pharmacy manager with the Renown Institute for Heart and Vascular Health’s Anticoagulation Program, explains how to safely take these medications.
+Adam Porath, VP of Pharmacy Services at Renown Health, explains how to safely take these medications.